yhagio/tutorialedge.net/content/projects/chat-system-in-go-and-react/part-4-handling-multiple-clients.md

 * We'll also be able to broadcast any received messages to all connections within our connection pool.
 * We'll also be able to inform any existing clients when another client connects or disconnects.

-Our application will look a little like this by the end of this part of the tutorial:
+Our application will look a little like this by the end of this part of the course:

 ![Chat Application Screenshot](https://s3-eu-west-1.amazonaws.com/images.tutorialedge.net/images/chat-app-go-react/screenshot-01.png)

-# House Cleaning our Backend
+# A Bit of House Cleaning For our Backend

 So, before we go any further and extend our backend, we need to do a bit of house cleaning.

-We'll need to run the following commands in order to continue progress:
+We'll be using go's new experimental modules in order to manage our application's dependencies and ensure that we have the right version of our packages downloaded when we go to build and run our application.

 ```s
 $ cd backend